What is Medicare? Who qualifies?

 Medicare has four parts that cover different health care aspects.

-For more in depth information on Medicare topics, please select from the list below.
+For more in depth information on Medicare topics, please select from the list above.
 Counselors are available at 303-333-3482 to help with education, enrollment, problems and appeals.You may also find helpful information at Medicare’s official site, at the Centers for Medicare and Medicaid Services (CMS), or from Colorado’s Senior Health Insurance assistance Program (SHIP).